-Last fall, 13 staff from our Australia Business Unit volunteered with St Bartholomew's House, helping 13 residents from the Community Supported Residential Units enjoy the organization's first-ever camp.
+In November 2017, 10 staff from our Australia Business Unit volunteered with St Bartholomew's House, helping residents from the Community Supported Residential Units enjoy the organization's first-ever camp.
 St Bartholomew's House, which we've supported since 2009, helps people who are homeless or at risk of homelessness achieve positive life outcomes.
-The camp took place at the Woodman Point Recreation Camp and was jam-packed with activities, from the physical (vertical challenges, raft building and group fitness) to the more chilled (bingo and kite making).
-Working alongside St Bart's staff, our volunteers joined campers in the activities, adding positive encouragement to "give it a go."
+The 4-day camp took place at the Tuppin House in Guilderton and was jam-packed with workshops and activities encouraging the residents to get out of their comfort zone and experience new things..
+Working alongside St Bart's staff, our volunteers (along with a couple of furry companions) joined campers in the activities, adding positive encouragement.